-We all know that tourists flock to Los Angeles, but they’re not the only ones who love the City of Angels.
+Starstruck travelers aren’t the only ones who love Los Angeles.
 Given the city’s location, climate, and reputation, many immigrants have settled in the area throughout the past 200 years, enlivening the streets with rich culture and tasty cuisine.
 Here are some of the coolest ethnic neighborhoods to visit around the city.

 El Pueblo de Los Angeles

 Many of the district’s craft shops and restaurants bring a taste of Old Mexico to the neighborhood.
 Spend an afternoon strolling down Olvera Street, a pedestrian-only thoroughfare complete with 19th-century buildings and a traditional marketplace, and make sure to soak in your surroundings.
 If you’re visiting on the weekend, you’re likely to bump into a mariachi band trumpeting away or a group of dancers whirling through the streets.
-If you love architecture or history, stop by Avila Adobe — built in 1818, it’s oldest residence that stands in LA today.
+And if you love architecture or history, don’t miss an excursion to Avila Adobe — built in 1818, it’s oldest residence that stands in LA today.

 El Pueblo de Los Angeles is located in downtown L.A., about two blocks northeast of City Hall.